mandi1120/amanda-hanway-portfolio/README.md

 This portfolio is a display of my skills and experience in data analytics, coding, and analytic-related tools.
 Projects that appear in this portfolio have been completed through academic coursework or professional learning initiative.
 All datasets are fabricated or are publicly available at the cited source.

 #### Competencies:
-- **Languages:** SQL • Python • R
+- **Languages:** SQL, Python, R
-- **Tools:** Power BI • Excel • Teradata • Visual Studio Code • Command Prompt • Git
+- **Tools:** Power BI, Excel, Teradata, Visual Studio Code, Command Prompt, Git
-- **Skills:** Reporting • Design & Presentation • Analysis • Data Management • Version Control
+- **Skills:** Reporting, Design & Presentation, Analysis, Data Management, Version Control

 #### Education:
 - MS Data Analytics, Northwest Missouri State University, 2023 (expected)